 To avoid hazardous household products, look for the words danger, warning or caution.
 Products not listing these labels are usually the least hazardous.
 Call Metro for a copy of the “Hazardless Home Handbook” or for more information about hazardous household waste at 503-234-3000.

 Where to take hazardous waste:

-- Take your household hazardous waste year-round to Metro Central's Hazardous Waste Facilities seven days a week.
+- Take your household hazardous waste year-round to a Metro transfer station and hazardous waste facility.

 - Metro's free household hazardous waste collection events take place weekly from spring through fall across the metro region.
 For locations and a schedule call 503-234-3000.

 Materials accepted at Metro's hazardous waste facility or neighborhood collection events: